sagarenagaluru/rewards-calculator/README.md

 A retailer offers a rewards program to its customers, awarding points based on each recorded purchase.

-Pre-requisites : Install Java version 8 or above and install Maven

 # Commands to run application
 **c:\<dir-path>:** mvn clean install